Lakeside-Apps/HouzLinc/README.md

 You can also build it for Android and deploy it to a phone or an emulator using Visual Studio 2022.

-The following section contain instructions on how to set up your development environment, build, run and debug HouzLinc on Windows and Android.
+The following sections contain instructions to set up your development environment, build, run and debug HouzLinc on Windows and Android.

 ### Repository and toolchain
 First, you need to install the development environment, including the Uno Platform.
 Refer to the [Uno Platform documentation](https://platform.uno/docs/articles/get-started.html?tabs=windows) to get started with Uno Platform.